hyperledger-archives/grid-rfcs/0000-catalog.md

 ```

 In order to store a catalog product in global state, we will extend from the
-definition of a grid product with several fixed fields, namely identifiers, as
+definition of a Grid product with several fixed fields, namely identifiers, as
 well as the set of dynamic property values that will conform to the catalog
 product schema definition.